For the Loss Mama

 Love your husband.
 Be patient.
 He might not look like he is grieving.
 HE IS.
 He wants to be strong.
 He wants to protect you.
 He can't let it consume him because he's afraid the whole ship will go down.

 Keep moving forward.
 It might just be to get out of bed today.
 That's a step forward.
 Two forward because tomorrow might be one back.
 Remember.
 It's a process.

-People will disappoint you because they will forget.
+People will forget.
 Not intentionally but they will.
 They will forget that it's Wednesday and he was born on a Wednesday.
 They will forget your due date.
 They will forget the 3 or 6 month mark.
 Your world has stopped.
 It's so unfair but theirs have not.